|

 3. Pick an outdoor meeting place that is in view of the front door and at a safe distance from your home.
 Family members should know to head for the spot immediately and never go back inside for any reason.

 4. Every home needs working smoke alarms on each floor and near each sleeping area.
 Test them each month and replace batteries at least once a year.
 Install new smoke alarms every five years.
 Push a test button to sound a smoke alarm so your family is familiar with the way it sounds.
+5. Check all windows to be sure they open easily.
+Security bar or safety guards should have quick release mechanisms that everyone in the house knows how to operate.
+Replace double-key deadbolts with locks that open from the inside without a key. |

 6. If your family sleeps on the house's second floor, consider purchasing escape ladders to provide additional exit routes.
 Many children over age five can use an escape ladder.
 If you can get to your children during a fire and need to use an escape ladder, help them out of the window first; carry very young children down with you.